Our members’ commitment to nonviolence takes many forms.

 We challenge you to:

-- Write to your MP calling for absolutely no replacement of Trident
+- Write to your MP or MSP calling for absolutely no replacement of Trident

 - Consider whether your financial interactions line up with your morals.
 Do you inadvertently support fossil fuel extraction or the arms trade?